spring-guides/gs-accessing-data-mongodb/README.md

-This guide walks you through the process of building an application Spring Data Mongo to store and retrieve data in mongo's document-based database.
+This guide walks you through the process of using Spring Data Mongo to build an application that stores and retrieves data in Mongo's document-based database.

 What you'll build
 -----------------